vibeus/vibe-website/content/order/global-sales.md

             - Personal Use & Entertainment
             - General
             - Architecture, Construction, Engineering
+      - - name: number_of_boards
+          placeholder: Number of Boards*
+          required: true
+        - name: number_of_stands
+          placeholder: Number of Stands*
+          required: true
+        - name: how_many_pairs_of_additional_styluses_would_you_like_
+          placeholder: Number of additional styluses
       - - name: anything_else_we_should_know_
           placeholder: Anything else we should know?
           type: textarea
-    hidden_values:
-      address: ''
-      zip: ''
-      how_many_pairs_of_additional_styluses_would_you_like_: ''
     privacy: |
-      Vibe will use the information provided to contact you about our products, in accordance with our [Privacy Policy](https://vibe.us/privacy/).
-You can opt-out of these communications at any time.
+      Vibe Inc. will use the information provided to contact you about our products and services.
+You can unsubscribe at any time.
+For more information, please review our [Privacy Policy](https://vibe.us/privacy/).
     buttons:
       - type: submit
         title: Submit